kundajelab/atac_dnase_pipelines/README.md

         -subsample_xcor <string>         : # reads to subsample for cross corr. analysis (default: 25M).
         -subsample <string>              : # reads to subsample exp. replicates.
 Subsampled tagalign will be used for steps downstream (default: 0; no subsampling).
         -true_rep <bool>                 : No pseudo-replicates.
-        -no_idr <bool>                   : No IDR analysis on called peaks.
-This will change p-value threshold (0.1->0.01) in MACS2 peak calling.
         -no_ataqc <bool>                 : No ATAQC
         -no_xcor <bool>                  : No Cross-correlation analysis.
         -csem <bool>                     : Use CSEM for alignment.